liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/09-cas-authentication.markdown

 If you are on a Windows system, replace `$JAVA_HOME` above with `%JAVA_HOME%`.
 Of course, all of this must be done on the system where CAS is running.

-Once your CAS server is up and running, configure @product@ to use it.
+Once your CAS server is up and running, configure @sharepoint@ to use it.
 CAS configuration can be applied either at the system scope or at the scope of a portal instance.
 To configure the CAS SSO module at the system or instance scope, navigate to the Control Panel, click on *Configuration* &rarr; *System